5 ways to save money this Halloween in 2023

 rebuild your worth, book a free consultation todayBook Now

-Halloween can be fun throughout the day, not just when you are trick or treating.
-Aside from making costumes and decorating, you may take to a corn maze, or a haunted house!
-These kinds of events can be as cheap as they are fun.
-October can be a cold month, what better way to warm up, than to tell some spooky stories around a campfire and toast up some s’mores while wrapped up in a blanket.
-Go to your nearest orchard, fall is a great time where the fruit is ripe and practically jumping off the tree, it is a great way to decompress and get some ingredients to bake a pie or cobbler, for some festive desserts.
+Halloween can be fun throughout the month, not just Halloween night.
+Check out your local community groups for free Halloween activities, which will include decorating events, corn mazes, or even a haunted house!
+Depending on where you live, October can be a cold month, what better way to warm up, than to tell some spooky stories around a backyard fire and toast up some s’mores while wrapped up in a blanket.
+If you are lucky enough to live near an orchard, fall is a wonderful time where the fruit is ripe and a great price!
+If you participate in these activities early enough, you can Tthink ahead and plan thanksgiving dessert by making apple pies or pumpkin pies.

 4. Halloween Party on a dime

 Halloween is always fun, and allows for friends of all ages to celebrate being together.
 With the rise of grocery costs, you may need to do some research and flyer shopping to stock up before your guests arrive.
 Look for items in season to lower the cost.
 You may consider hosting a potluck as spreading out the cost of food to your guests will help clear the cob webs from your wallet.

 Ask your kids what they are wanting to do this year and plan around that.
 Perhaps your kids are at the point where trick or treating is no longer cool, without having the conversations first you will never know what their expectations are this spooky season.
 Be hosting a kids party, you are keeping the kids out of trouble, safe in the house.